Stegnerd/Woodsman/README.md

 - [Kotlin Mock Annotations With DSL](https://mockk.io/#dsl-examples)
     This explains the difference in setup for unnit tests and mockking classes and methods

+## Todos

+This is a list of things that I am stumped on and will need to visit at a later time
+1. FirebaseAuth mockk for Auth Service.
+As it stands this file is excluded from code coverage.
+It is simple enough that it didn't warrant being stuck for so long.
+It has no logic and is just used in AuthRepository.
+I was having trouble passing values into the mock.

 ### Projects

 This is a list of projects that I drew examples or implementation from.